thomasgtaylor/how.wtf/content/post/2023-03-16-executing-a-script-with-dot-vs-source-in-bash.md

 categories:
 - programming
 date: 2023-03-16 01:25:00-04:00
-description: What is the difference between . and source when executing a script inbash?
+description: What is the difference between . and source when executing a script in bash?
 tags:
 - bash
 title: Executing a script with dot vs source in Bash